 About Edisun Microgrids

-Edisun Heliostats was founded on a vision to create a low-cost energy storage system.
-The idea was incubated by Bill Gross at Idea Labs, his startup factory, before entering into the Elemental Excelerator.
+Edisun Microgrids was founded on a vision to create low-cost renewable energy.
+The idea was incubated by Bill Gross at Idea Labs, his startup factory, before entering into Elemental Excelerator.
 The concept was simple: utilize concentrated solar power to store energy in natural materials.
 Specifically, the technology works by using an array of inexpensive, flat mirrors to heat a tank of locally sourced rocks to 500 degrees Celsius.
-The system then pumps air through the rocks, which store the heat, and utilizes a Stirling engine to create power.
+Then utilize a heat engine to create power.

 Edisun is working to install their solution on the Big Island of Hawaii.
 This will be their first commercial size unit of their rock + air CSP technology.
 The company is working to make this solution a true firm power source that can provide renewable energy around the clock.